-At National Debate Forum we take tremendous pride in our Public Forum Debate division.
+At the National Debate Forum we take tremendous pride in our Public Forum Debate division.
 NDF has a proven track record of success in Public Forum, providing a unique, focused experience that delivers results.
-Unlike other camps where PF comes second, NDF gives this event the attention and resources is deserves as the National Speech and Debate Association‘s most popular event.

 NDF is a great institute choice because we attract students who want to be nationally competitive in PF.
-Our students are a key part of the institute experience, and we encourage peer learning.
+Our students are a key part of the institute experience.
 The top-notch competitors who come to NDF for Public Forum are a testament to our approach — and a benefit to our camp.

 NDF prioritizes skill based activities

 Each student leaves the National Debate Forum with at least sixteen full debates.
 Additionally, many labs hold mini or extemporaneous debates within small groups.
-In 2017, the NDF Iowa lab taught by Mollie Clark & Sam Wood participated in six mini-debates in addition to the full debates.
+These debates can range from small subsets of the topic or potential 2019-2020 topic areas.

 We build our staff around your needs.
 By hiring the best first year outs in the country and the best teachers in the country, we have your needs covered from coast-to-coast.
 Their experiences will help you debate in every circuit in front of every judge.